mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Pull requests

 Pull requests - PRs - are always welcome.
-However, before working on changes, you must ensure that **you are assigned** to an existing issue and **link your work to the issue in your PR**.
+However, before working on changes, you must ensure that a maintainer **assigns you** to an existing issue, and always **link your work to the issue in your PR**.

 ### Before submitting a PR